Board of Directors

 Peggy Vaughan was appointed to the MoneyGram International Board of Directors in February 2014.
 Along with MoneyGram, Vaughn serves as a Director of APQC Consulting Group, Inc. and as Member of Portfolio Advisory Board at Texas Women Ventures.
 Vaughan brings to the MGI board more than 25 years consulting experience leading large-scale, operational improvement, restructuring, technology and change management engagements.
 Vaughn began her consulting career at PriceWaterHouseCooper (PWC) and became a partner in 1988.
 While at PWC, Vaughn led many high-profile initiatives including the US Services Industry, the Americas SAP Practice and the Global Supply Chain Practice.
 Additionally, Vaughan served as an elected member of the PWC US Board of Partners and PWC Global Board of Directors.
 Following her role at PWS, Vaughan served on the Global Management Board for IBM, successfully launching top-performing business platforms in key growth markets as IBM's Global Consulting Services Leader.
 Vaughn currently serves on the Advisory Committee for the Texas Women's Venture Fund.
 She is a graduate of Southern Methodist University and holds a Master of Business Administration from the University of Texas at Austin.

-She joined MoneyGram International in May 2015 as senior vice president of key partnerships and payments.
-In that role, she led the U.S. and Canada Key Partnerships and Payments teams, who build and nurture relationships with MoneyGram’s largest partners.
-During 2015 Chytil also assumed revenue responsibilities for official paper products, MoneyGram online and the Caribbean region, rounding out her familiarity with various aspects of the company’s products and customers.
+Chytil joined MoneyGram International in 2015 as Senior Vice President of Key Partnerships and Payments, where she led the U.S. and Canada teams in building and growing relationships with MoneyGram’s largest partners.
+Additionally, she assumed revenue responsibilities for MoneyGram online and the Caribbean region.

-Before joining MoneyGram, Chytil spent 11 years at FIS serving in multiple risk management, analytics and operational roles focusing on traditional financial services as well as retail and underbanked focused financial products.
-Her most recent position at FIS was senior vice president and general manager of retail payments where she was responsible for e-commerce, check cashing and retail payments.
+Prior to MoneyGram, Chytil spent 11 years at FIS serving in multiple operational, analytics and risk management roles focusing on traditional financial services as well as retail and underbanked focused financial products.
+She concluded her tenure at FIS as Senior Vice Present and General Manager of Retail Payments, where she was responsible for e-commerce, check cashing and retail payments.

 Chytil holds a Master of Business Administration from the University of Florida and a Bachelor of Science in International Business and Finance from the University of Tampa.